Velislav21/chat-app/README.md

 ## Important Notes:

 -   You need to create an account and log in to access the chat functionalities.
--   (Add any other specific notes, e.g., "The application is optimized for mobile viewports" or "Ensure your MongoDB instance is accessible.")

 ---

 ## Project Structure: